 Getting from Bath

-Fast and frequent services connect Bath to London (1h30).
+Fast and frequent train services connect Bath to London (1h30).

 Please visit the Traveline Website or National Rail Enquiries for further information on public transport and timetables.

 - Hand picked B&B's, guesthouses and small hotels

 - A detailed information pack, maps and a guide book

 - Travel to the start or from the finish of the walk.

 - Lunches, dinners, snacks and drinks.

 - Travel Insurance.